Kenny Acheson

 Kenneth Henry Acheson (born 27 November 1957) is a British former racing driver from Northern Ireland who competed for RAM Racing in the 1983 and 1985 Formula One seasons.
 He completed only one of his three race starts, finishing in 12th position in the 1983 South African Grand Prix.
 In 1985, he was a substitute for Manfred Winkelhock, who was killed in a sportscar race during the season.

 Career

 Early career

-Born in Cookstown, his father, the owner of an Ulster brickworks, raced in the 1970s on motorcycles and in Formula Ford.
+Born in Cookstown, Acheson was the youngest of three siblings.
+His father, the owner of an Ulster brickworks, raced in the 1970s on motorcycles and in Formula Ford.

-In 1976 he had a test in his father's old Crosslé FF1600 at the local Kirkistown Circuit and in no time was lapping within three seconds of the lap record.
+In 1976, Acheson had a test in his father's old Crosslé FF1600 at the local Kirkistown Circuit and in no time was lapping within three seconds of the lap record.
 He entered his first race later in the year, once again at Kirkistown driving his father's FF1600 Crosslé.
 He acquitted himself pretty well and his father agreed to buy a new Crosslé for the 1977 season if Kenny quit smoking.

-So, equipped with new machinery, he won the 1977 Northern Ireland FF1600 Championship.
+So, equipped with new machinery, Acheson won the 1977 Northern Ireland FF1600 Championship.